clusterinnovationcentre/CMoC/README.md

 ### Registration

-If you wish to register for the event, please fill the Google Form in the link.
+If you wish to register for the event as a student, please click here.
+If you wish to register as a mentor, please click here.

 ### List of Projects available